wiiznokes/changen/README.md

 #### Ignore commit

-Currently, you can write theses patterns anywhere in the commit message or description:
+Currently, you can write theses patterns anywhere in the commit message:

 - `(skip changelog)`
 - `(ignore changelog)`